-John Therry Catholic College is a technology rich school, which integrates technology into all aspects of learning and teaching.
-We believe that students at John Therry should be equipped to deal with the digital world in which we live.
-To achieve this, John Therry Catholic College implemented a Bring Your Own Device (BYOD) program for all students from Year 7 through to Year 12.
-This is a compulsory program and is a condition of enrolment.
+John Therry Catholic College is a technology-rich school, which integrates technology into all aspects of learning and teaching.
+We believe our students should be equipped to deal with the digital world in which we live.
+We are committed to providing students with innovative and engaging learning opportunities focused on meeting the present and future needs for our students.
+We utilise digital technology as a tool to enhance their creativity and critical thinking skills so that the learning outcomes are presented with depth and quality.
+To achieve this, John Therry has implemented a comprehensive Bring Your Own Device (BYOD) program for all students from Year 7 through to Year 12.
+This is a compulsory program and is a condition of enrolment at the College.

-Chromebook in the Classroom
+BYOD in the Classroom

-The BYOD program is supported by technology equipped classrooms including Apple TVs, wireless internet access and highly trained staff, allowing digital technology to be integrated across the curriculum in a limitless number of exciting and engaging ways.
+The BYOD program is supported by technology-equipped classrooms including Apple TVs, wireless internet access and highly trained staff, allowing digital technology to be integrated across the curriculum in a limitless number of exciting and engaging ways.
 We use a combination of digital and paper textbooks and integrate many internet or cloud-based services into the daily student experience.
 All faculties are committed to developing increased integration with the BYOD program over the coming years.

 Research indicates that using technology in the school setting results in students who are more active, engaged, and more likely to take pride and ownership in their learning.
-Regular technology use will increase self-advocacy skills including seeking assistance, conducting research, problem solving, and communication.
+Regular technology use will increase self-advocacy skills including seeking assistance, conducting research, problem-solving, and communication.
 Student confidence will grow as they rely less on the teacher and more on their own initiative for knowledge-creation.

 Creating content for a larger audience provides students with an authentic purpose; they will be motivated to edit, revise and produce a higher quality of work.
 Through the students’ use of digital tools, the focus of activity will shift from teachers to students.
 Inquiry-based, student-directed methods will replace lecture-based methods.
 Learners will be more active as they solve problems, answer questions, brainstorm, work in teams, debate, and formulate questions of their own.
 Interactive tools, digital resources, and creation/production tools will enable deeper study.
 Teachers will be better able to modify, extend and individualize digital content based on student need.